Shekhar Ravjiani

 Shekhar Ravjiani is an Indian music director, who has been one half of the Bollywood composing/producing duo Vishal–Shekhar, since 1999.

 Personal life

 Ravjiani was born in a Kutchi family.
 He lives in South Mumbai with his wife Chhaya and daughter Bipasha.

 Career

-Ravjiani started his career by advertising.
-He auditioned for Sa Re Ga Ma Pa and was selected.
-Then he became a part of the duo Vishal–Shekhar.
+He became a part of the duo Vishal–Shekhar.
 The duo produced many Bollywood songs, and they were judges at Sa Re Ga Ma Pa in 2007 and 2010.
-Ravjiani has sung the hit tracks "Tujhe Bhula Diya", "Bin Tere" and "Meherbaan".
-The duo had also composed background scores for many films.
-However, they parted in 2012.
-While they continued to compose songs together, Ravjiani composed background scores independently.
+Ravjiani has sung the tracks "Tujhe Bhula Diya", "Bin Tere" and "Meherbaan".